vFredo/dotfiles/README.md

-# "dotfiles" and system configurations :floppy_disk:
+# "dotfiles" and system configurations

 This configuration are set for Linux operating system, this is really intendent for my own use.
 There is a [setup.sh](https://github.com/fredo0522/Dotfiles/blob/master/setup.sh) script to configure the files.
-Most of the dependecies have to be installed by hand.<br>
+Most of the dependecies have to be installed by hand.

 ## Features
   * i3 config file